William Earl Webb

 - Died May 23, 1965 in Jamestown, TN USA

 While holding a .306 lifetime batting average, Earl Webb also holds the record for the most doubles in one season in the majors, getting 67 doubles in 1931.
-He didn't make it to the big leagues until he was 27 years old, in 1925.
+Originally a pitcher, a position he tried out for in 1923, he didn't make it to the big leagues until he was 27 years old, in 1925.
 He broke in with the New York Giants that year for 3 at-bats, in the year immediately after they had won four pennants in a row.

 Webb had previously played for the Newcomb Furniture Factory team, and also in the minor leagues.
 He hit .284 in limited time for the 1922 Memphis Chickashaws.
 In 1923, he hit .323 for the Pittsfield Hillies and batted .343 with 14 homers for Pittsfield the next year.
 He also led the Eastern League in doubles.
 In 1924, Earl also hit .333 in limited action with the Toledo Mud Hens.
 Full-time in Toledo in 1925, Webb hit .329 with 11 homers and 66 RBI.

 Webb wasn't to find a spot on the Giants, a team that often had six future Hall of Famers in the lineup.
 Two years later, though, he came up with the Chicago Cubs, and he did stick.
 In between, he spent 1926 with the Louisville Colonels and batted .333 with 18 HR and 111 RBI.